-Protein vegan pancakes.
-Easy to make eggless high protein pancakes.
-Made with plant based protein powder, flour, maple syrup, salt and baking powder.
-Healthy breakfast recipe.
+These fluffy vegan protein pancakes are easy to make, eggless and high protein.
+Made with easy-to-find ingredients like plant based protein powder, flour, maple syrup, salt and baking powder.
+This healthy breakfast recipe can be whipped up in under 30 minutes.

-- Plant based protein powder – I love using a vanilla, pea protein powder.
+- Plant-based protein powder - I love using a vegan vanilla protein powder like a pea protein powder.
 The vanilla adds a nice flavor to these pancakes.

 - Flour - You can use whole wheat flour to make these more healthy, or oat flour.
 All purpose flour also works well.